 Friday Evening (7:30 pm)

-The Big Beers, Belgians & Barleywines Traditional Brewmasters’ Dinner highlighting our 2017 Featured Brewmasters Phil Leinhart, Brewmaster for Ommegang and Florian Kuplent, Co-Owner/Brewmaster at Urban Chestnut.
+The Big Beers, Belgians & Barleywines Traditional Brewmasters’ Dinner highlighting our 2017 Featured Brewmasters Phil Leinhart, Brewmaster of Brewery Ommegang and Florian Kuplent, Co-Owner/Brewmaster at Urban Chestnut Brewing Co.
 Join us for a second evening of double beer pairing fun!
 See the Brewmasters’ Dinner page for further information.